 The health and safety of Montcalm Community College’s students, staff, visitors and those they come in contact with, as well as upholding our standards for academic quality, continue to be our top priority as we continue to work through continuing to deliver coursework during the Coronavirus (COVID-19) pandemic.

-Cares Act (PDF)MCC provides an initial report on the Higher Education Emergency Relief Fund (HEERF) grants, made available through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus, including: food, housing, course materials, technology, health care and child care.
+cares actMCC provides reports on the Higher Education Emergency Relief Fund (HEERF) grants, made available through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus, including: food, housing, course materials, technology, health care and child care.

 Online Learning Resources for Students

 Students are encouraged to watch Online Learning for Students at Montcalm Community College for an overview of tips, tricks, and relevant advice for online learning.

 Revised Oct.
 8, 2020

 Montcalm Community College’s Sidney and Greenville campuses are open.
 Following guidance from federal, state and public health authorities, we continue to take extra precautions to help ensure the health and safety of our students, employees and visitors.
 While we are sensitive to the Supreme Court’s recent ruling, MCC is continuing to require that all students, employees and visitors wear masks while in the college’s buildings.
 This is out of an abundance of caution to help ensure the health and safety of everyone present at the college and to help reduce the spread of COVID-19.
 Upon arrival, please check in with the building attendant and wear a mask while in our buildings.